Leisurely Manor is a really spacious holiday home for you and your family or group of friends.

-Original polished floorboards, high ceilings, leadlight doors and windows, a renovated kitchen, bathroom and laundry, two toilets, off street parking for 2 cars, a lovely garden and more await you.
+Original polished floorboards, high ceilings, leadlight doors and windows, two toilets, off street parking for 2 cars, a lovely garden and more await you.

 A gas heater, 2 reverse cycle air conditioners and a good quality portable fan provides 3 forms of heating/cooling inside the house.

-There are 3 parks within several minutes walk of Leisurely Manor, with swings etc for the kids to enjoy.
+There are 3 parks within several minutes walk of Leisurely Manor, with swings etc for the kids to enjoy and a stroller, baby bed & high chair in the house for your use.

 If you are travelling by public transport, buses to Fremantle can be accessed from Marmion Street 1 minutes walk away.
 From there, take the train to explore the city of Perth.